 - information and advice

-- personalised support services
+- support coordination

-- family and carer services
+- family and carer support services

 Mood Disorder Support Group 9826 1422, email firstname.lastname@example.org is a program of the Mental Health Foundation of Victoria.
 The Mood Disorders Support Group meets every first and third Tuesday of the month from 7:30 to 9:00 pm at Mental Health House, Suite J, 450 Chapel Street, South Yarra 3141.
 The meetings are for anyone with a mood disorder, their family or friends are welcome to attend.